Citizens Bank signs SigFig for robo-adviser investment services

-(This Nov.
-22 story corrects title of Eugene Scalia in paragraph 16 to co-counsel, not lead plaintiff's attorney)

-NEW YORK Rhode Island-based Citizens Bank said Thursday it is partnering with SigFig, a leading robo-adviser, to help manage the portfolios of the bank's 1.2 million middle-income retirement savers.
+NEW YORK (Reuters) - Rhode Island-based Citizens Bank said Thursday it is partnering with SigFig, a leading robo-adviser, to help manage the portfolios of the bank's 1.2 million middle-income retirement savers.

 Citizens is the third major bank with a wealth management business to sign a deal with SigFig.
 Wells Fargo & Co and UBS AG's [UBSAG.UL] U.S. wealth management unit both announced deals with the digital investment platform earlier this year.